-The College awards one Organ Scholarship each year, to the value of £300 and up to four organ lessons per term with a professional teacher.
+The College awards one Organ Scholarship each year, to the value of £300, up to four organ lessons per term with a professional teacher, and a substantial rebate on the cost of college rooms.
 All three organ scholars are allocated favourable rooms furnished with pianos and in close proximity to the Chapel.
-Organ scholars rehearse, conduct, and accompany the Chapel choir and are encouraged to take an active part in the wider musical life of the College.
+Organ scholars rehearse, conduct, and accompany the Chapel choir and are encouraged to take a leading role in the coordination of music at the college, enriching the wider musical life of the College.

 The John Betts Association (directed through the Music Faculty) supports organ studies in Oxford, organising a wide range of activities and masterclasses for organ scholars in addition to study trips abroad.
 The College will encourage organ scholars to participate in such events.

 The college awards up to eight choral scholarships and four choral exhibitions.
 Choral Scholars sing in the Chapel Choir and provide ensembles or solos for concerts and other college events.
 They are also required to contribute to the wider musical life of the College by supporting or encouraging other college musicians and award holders.